Continued from Modern Homesteading Part 1

 Daniel: I wanted to ask you some questions that I haven’t been able to find any answers to yet and I was really hoping that you could give me some insight . . .
 You mention that you were very young (23) when you first moved out to your land.
 It’s something that I have often thought about but taking that mental leap has not happened to me yet.
 I still have fear that I would be isolating myself too much and I’d get lonely – did you have those same feelings and how did you overcome them?

-Steve: My homesteading experiences over the last 30 years have sometimes been frightening, lonely, exhausting, full of despair and made me feel intense regret.
+Steve: My homesteading experiences over the last 35+ years have sometimes been frightening, lonely, exhausting, full of despair and made me feel intense regret.
 That said, feeling these things are not all bad.
 Working through the difficulty is worth the pain, especially when you come to realize that the smiles do come back, and when they do you’re a bigger man than you were before them.
 My current challenges are different than the ones I faced when I was starting out at your age.
-My biggest mental challenge now is keeping up with the demands for my time and productivity.
-I have 5 kids, and besides having mouths to feed, I’m working with my son, Robert (23) to build a small house on our homestead for him to move into with his new bride in October.
+My biggest mental challenges have been keeping up with the demands for my time and productivity.
+My wife and I have 5 kids, and besides having mouths to feed, I’ve worked with my son, Robert to build a small house on our homestead for him to move into with his wife.
 I’m also committed to helping all my kids follow their inclinations and talents.
-Joseph (16) has an interest in shot put and discus, Jacob (14) needs help following his passion to become a vet.
-Ellie (6) loves to spend time with me doing anything, and Katherine (20) is married and a mother now.
-I want to be a great grandfather with little Noah.
-My life was much simpler and less complicated than when I was your age, and being on the homestead with my family full time does add to that complication.
+Joseph had an interest in shot put and discus, and he turned that into a college scholarship and now a coaching business.
+Jacob needed help following his passion to become a veterinarian, and now he is one.
+Ellie has a special talent for singing and ended up on the America’s Got Talent stage.
+Katherine is married and a mother of six on a homestead property just down the road from us.
+I also want to be an involved grandfather to my seven grandchildren that live nearby.
+My life was much simpler and less complicated when I was your age, and being on the homestead with my family full time does add to that complication.
 But it’s still a huge blessing.
 I wouldn’t trade it for anything.

 Daniel: I’d also like to know how you managed to generate income in your beginning years so that you could buy the basics like food and tools (I presume all of the money you did have was put into buying the actual land).